 Whether you're living in or just visiting the country, enhanced privacy together with great unblocking powers makes an Australia VPN a no-brainer.
 However, since there are so many services around, it can be be tricky to pick between them.
 So, keep reading as we outline our list of the best five VPNs for Australia right now.

 What makes a great Australia VPN?

-With Aussie ISPs working hard to snoop on your online activities, your first priority should be privacy.
-Thankfully, though, there are a fair few providers that boast no-log policies and great encryption, so any one of our top five will have you covered in this respect.
+As we mentioned before, Aussie ISPs work hard to snoop on your online activities.
+This means that your first priority when choosing your next Australia VPN should be privacy.
+A strict no-log policy and great encryption are a must here.
+Thankfully, any of our top five will have you covered in this respect.

-Then you'll need to think about your own priorities – are you a big streamer, a keen torrenter, need ultimate security, or just want the fastest speeds for gaming?
-Ensure your choice can do what you need it to, and make use of any money-back guarantee you're entitled to if it doesn't live up to expectations.
+Then you'll need to think about your own needs – are you a big streamer, a keen torrenter, need ultimate security, or just want the fastest speeds for gaming?
+Ensure your choice can do what you need it to.
+Also, make sure to take advantage of any money-back guarantee you're entitled to if it doesn't live up to expectations.

-Overall, we recommend ExpressVPN as the best Australia VPN.
-That's thanks to its excellent streaming and site unblocking performance alongside rock-solid privacy features – plus, it's blazing fast, too.
+Overall, ExpressVPN tops the chart as the best Australia VPN right now.
+That's thanks to its excellent streaming and site unblocking performance alongside rock-solid privacy features, it can easily suit any kind of VPN use.
 However, there are a number of close rivals, so keep scrolling and take your pick from our top five.

 1. ExpressVPN – The best Australia VPN (opens in new tab)

 For the most discerning user, only the best will do – and ExpressVPN is the best Australia VPN on the market today.
 With an unrivalled combination of speed, streaming performance and privacy, it covers all the bases.
 And now, Tom's Guide readers can claim three months free.